-| To get the most for your home, you need potential buyers (and their agents) to feel it's a "hot property".
+To get the most for your home, you need potential buyers (and their agents) to feel it’s a hot property.

-This keeps the focus on the more complicated elements required, and reduces the stress of you trying to do everything on top of working and living your life.
+Many Six Elements clients do these steps on their own before having our Home Staging By Design™ consultation.
+This frees up time during the home staging consultation to focus on the more complicated elements best handled by a stager during the meeting, and reduces the stress of you trying to do everything on top of working and living your life.

 1. Consider the curb appeal.